AxisPhilly/app-template/README.md

 - Concatenate and minify JS files: `$ grunt uglify`
 - Compile SASS to CSS: `$ grunt sass`
 - Bake-out template files: `$ grunt shell`

+### Deploying

+Deploying is a manual task at the moment.
+Upload the `www` directory to your server, AWS S3, etc.